 A climb inside and you will be Buck Rogers in your bulbous rocket ship in 1949 form, highly modified.
 Snuggle in and fasten your belts as we are ready for launch, and you can feel the G forces having their effects on your body.
 The RamJet V8 has loads of launch and even cruises nicely at low RPM.
 All is working just swimmingly on this mod rod.

 More info: Listing has ended.
-Search on eBay for similar 1949 Mercury Eight
+Click to search on eBay for similar 1949 Mercury Eight (Affiliate link)

 Seller's other items: classicautomall